 2. Spend more, eat less

 Many people baulk at the cost of good quality food.
 However, cheap and nasty manufactured food makes people fat and sick.
 It’s also bad for the environment.
-Cheap food is only cheap because it does not factor in these external costs.
-The higher the quality of the food you eat, the more nutritious it is and the less of it you’ll need to feel satisfied.
+Cheap food is only cheap because it does not factor in the external costs that are created when people and planet unhealthy.
+The higher the quality of the food you eat, the more nutritious it is, and the less of it you’ll need to feel satisfied.